 The whole thing was surreal.
-School was being shut down. students were being given four days to pack up and go home.
-I looked around our classroom and wondered if I’d ever see these students again.
-I wondered how our lives would change when and if we were reunited.
+The school was being shut down. students were given four days to pack up and go home.
+I looked around our classroom and wondered if I’d ever see these students again and I wondered how our lives would change when and if we were reunited.
 I went home that night and our family of five settled into the uncertainty.

 Mariahadessa Ekere Tallie